oppia/oppia-web-developer-docs/How-to-access-Oppia-webpages.md

-This is a quick guide on how to access webpages on the Oppia dev server.

-**Sign Up (run locally on release)**

-To access most Oppia, you will need to sign in as an administrator
+# How to access Oppia webpages
+This is a comprehensive guide on how to access all Oppia webpages.
+Before a contributor makes a PR, we expect that the contributor has thoroughly tested the changes made in the PR for functional correctness.
+Part of this process is manually testing any pages that are affected by their code.

+## Sign Up

+Many Oppia Pages require authentication to access.
+In order to sign in:
 1. Click the sign-in button on the nav bar on the top

 ![Sign-In Button](images/Webpage-Guide/signInButton.png)